crispymtn/viachina-api-samples/docs/api-tutorial.md

 JSON explaining what went wrong.

-# Marking an HAWB as "ready to ship"
+# 3. Set Shipment as "ready to ship"

-When you've created all orders belonging to a HAWB, and when you're ready to ship that HAWB, you can mark it as "ready" by updating its volumetric weight and its number of units to their correct values.
+When you've created all orders belonging to a HAWB, and when you're ready to ship that HAWB, you can mark it as "ready" by updating its volumetric weight and its number of Carton boxes to their correct values.
 That way, we will know that you're now ready to ship an HAWB.

 Send the following example JSON via PUT request to